Qualitative probe of interacting dark energy with redshift-space distortions: Redshift Space Distortions

 where $T(k)$ is the linear transfer function (linking the primordial fluctuations to the late-time perturbations), $P_{\Phi_p}$ is the gravitational potential field spectrum, and \beq F_\ell(k,z_S) \equiv \int^\infty_0 dz\, W(z_S,z) f_\ell(k,z), \eeq with $W$ being a window function---which gives the probability distribution of the sources in a given $z$ bin---here taken as a Gaussian, given by \beq W(z_S,z) \;=\; \dfrac{1}{\sqrt{2\pi}\sigma_z} \exp{\left[-\dfrac{\left(z_S - z\right)^2}{2\sigma^2_z}\right]} , \eeq where $z_S$ is the mean redshift of the bin containing $z$, with $\sigma_z$ being the standard diviation from $z_S$; and

-where $b \,{=}\, b(z)$ is the clustering bias \cite{Desjacques:2016bnm, Duniya:2016ibg, Jeong:2011as} (well-known as ``galaxy'' bias; see~\cite{Desjacques:2016bnm} for an extensive review), $j_\ell$ is the spherical Bessel function and, $\check{\Delta}_m$ and $\check{V}_m^\parallel \,{=}\, \partial\check{V}_m/\partial{\bar{r}}$ are the matter comoving overdensity and the line-of-sight matter peculiar velocity component, respectively, divided by the gravitational potential $\Phi(k,z_d)$ (see e.g. \cite{Duniya:2015nva, Duniya:2016ibg, Duniya:2019mpr}) at the decoupling epoch $z \,{=}\, z_d$.
+where $b \,{=}\, b(z)$ is the clustering bias \cite{Desjacques:2016bnm, Duniya:2016ibg, Jeong:2011as} (well-known as ``galaxy'' bias; see~Ref.~\refcite{Desjacques:2016bnm} for an extensive review), $j_\ell$ is the spherical Bessel function and, $\check{\Delta}_m$ and $\check{V}_m^\parallel \,{=}\, \partial\check{V}_m/\partial{\bar{r}}$ are the matter comoving overdensity and the line-of-sight matter peculiar velocity component, respectively, divided by the gravitational potential $\Phi(k,z_d)$ (see e.g.~Refs.~\refcite{Duniya:2015nva,Duniya:2016ibg} and~\refcite{Duniya:2019mpr}) at the decoupling epoch $z \,{=}\, z_d$.
 The plane-parallel approximation \cite{Kaiser:1987qv}, which is suitable for the linear power spectrum, is avoided in \eqref{f_ell}.
 We used that on linear scales (being the scales in consideration here) galaxies follow the same path as the underlying matter: $V^\parallel_{\rm g} \,{=}\, V^\parallel_m$.

 A value of the DE equation of state parameter, $w_x = {-}0.8$, is adopted for all numerical computations; also assuming Euclid photometric empirical fittings \cite{EuclidTheoryWorkingGroup:2012gxx}:

 where $z_0 \,{=}\, z_{\rm mean}/1.412$; with $z_{\rm mean} \,{=}\, 0.9$, and the evolution bias \eqref{b_e2} is computed using \eqref{N-fit}.